TheStreamerCompany/thestreamercompany.github.io/gallery.md

 title: Image Gallery
 subtitle: An example image gallery page
 description: A simple image gallery page
-gallery: example_gallery
+gallery: gallery
 show_sidebar: false
 ---

 This is an example page with an image gallery.

 [View the Image Gallery Docs](/bulma-clean-theme/docs/image-gallery/)